 Examples of useful assessment activities: responding to questions while engaged in independent or group work, quick reviews through games, assessing listening skills (listen, point and circle), information gap activities, sequencing, role-plays, story retelling, TPR activities, matching, describing and unscrambling the words, etc.

 Are you a TEYL teacher?
-What are the steps of effective lesson planning in your opinion?
+What are the steps of effective lesson planning in TEYL in your opinion?
 Which of the above-stated steps do you follow?
 Are there some steps you skip and why?
-Write in the comments, I would love to hear your opinion.
+Write in the comments or via the contact page, I would love to hear your opinion.